AlbatrossAutomated/blue_collar_gdax/README.md

 Tumbleweed replaces BlueCollar's 'fund stretching' strategy of `COVERAGE` with simply determined and configurable `NO_TRADE_ZONES`.
-Hopefully it's a more easily understandable mechanism for than `COVERAGE`.
+Hopefully it's a more easily understandable mechanism than `COVERAGE`.
 With Tumbleweed, quantity per trade is also configurable, meaning smaller stacks won't bump up against the exchange's min trade amount as they can with BlueCollar.
 In general Tumbleweed should be easier and more affordable to operate.